-The Financing and Financial Risk Policy establishes the framework for the monitoring and management of the Group's financial risks.
+The Financing and Financial Risk Policy establishes the framework for the monitoring and management of financial risks within the boundary of the Group.

-The Group must develop a strategy for the financing and management of financial risks that allows for the acquisition of the funds necessary to meet investment and operational needs under optimum cost and risk conditions:
+It provides that a Group-level strategy must be developed for the financing and management of financial risks that allows for the acquisition of the funds necessary to meet investment and operational needs under optimum cost and risk conditions:

-a) ensuring liquidity.

-- b) setting the appropriate levels of risk to be assumed in order to optimise the cost/risk ratio within established limits. - c) transferring the level of risk associated with financial variables that the Company does not wish to assume to external entities specialising in the management of such risks. - d) maintaining solvency indicators that enable the Group to maintain its credit rating in accordance with pre-established objectives. - e) complying with the requirements of local regulators and the tax provisions applicable in each country.
+- a) ensuring liquidity. - b) setting the appropriate levels of risk to be assumed in order to optimise the cost/risk ratio within established limits. - c) transferring the level of risk associated with financial variables that the Company does not wish to assume to external entities specialising in the management of such risks. - d) maintaining solvency indicators that enable the Group's companies to maintain their credit rating in accordance with pre-established objectives. - e) complying with the requirements of local regulators and the tax provisions applicable in each country or territory.

-The Financing and Financial Risk Policy sets out the basic principles and guidelines applicable to all activities in respect of financial risk, as well as specific limits for the control of certain identified financial risks, namely currency risk, interest rate risk, liquidity risk and solvency risk.
+The Financing and Financial Risk Policy sets out the basic principles and guidelines applicable to all activities in respect of financial risk, as well as specific limits for the control of certain identified financial risks, namely currency risk, interest rate risk, liquidity risk and solvency risk, among others.

-In particular, and in relation to the performance of the function of managing financial risk, it is established that the Finance and Treasury Division will be responsible for coordinating and controlling the financial operations of the companies of the Group.
+In particular, and in relation to the performance of the function of managing financial risk, it is established that the Finance and Treasury Division (or the division assuming the duties thereof) will be responsible for coordinating and controlling the financial operations of the companies of the Group.